WHAT IS THIS?

 We envision this being the launching point for a broader, longer-term effort, where community partners and local newsrooms continue to work together on Stories of AC to elevate unheard community perspectives and help journalists build trusted relationships with the people of the city.

 For the 2020 expansion of the project, one of our top priorities was to host and coordinate more community story-sharing gatherings in neighborhoods across our city.
 Our Community Vision Event, Friday March 13th, coincided with the implementation of new social distancing practices, cancellations, and major changes to our everyday lives.

 The original purpose of the Community Vision Event was to gather community and media stakeholders to hear ideas about a new, shared vision for Stories of Atlantic City.
 We wanted to learn what types of story gathering events appeal to the community.
 We wanted to learn what interest there was in story creation events (writing, photography/video, stand-up comedy, poetry, art).
 We wanted to hear more about where there is a void in storytelling.

 While many were canceling or postponing gatherings, our team made the swift decision to move our first event to the online Zoom meeting platform.
 We talked about what role media plays to help AC residents better understand COVID-19.
 We asked what information AC residents need to navigate COVID-19.
 This was a success.

 The goal of this project is to showcase Atlantic City through a restorative narrative lens, one that highlights the resiliency, creativity and spirit of the people who live there.

-Stories of Atlantic City is supported by Stockton University with funding from the NJ Community News and Information Fund at the Community Foundation of New Jersey, a partnership of the Geraldine R. Dodge Foundation and John S. and James L. Knight Foundation.
+Stories of Atlantic City is supported by Stockton University with funding from Geraldine R. Dodge Foundation and the NJ Local News Lab Fund at the Community Foundation of New Jersey, a partnership of the Dodge Foundation and Democracy Fund.